 Chris Bachelder is the author of the novels The Throwback Special, Abbott Awaits, U.S.!, Bear v.
 Shark, and Lessons in Virtual Tour Photography.
 His short fiction and essays have appeared in a number of magazines and journals, including The Paris Review, Harper's, McSweeney's, The Believer, The Oxford American, American Short Fiction, Mother Jones, The Cincinnati Review, and New Stories from the South.
 His novel Abbott Awaits was published in 2011, to strong reviews: “Not since John Cheever,” said novelist Brock Clark, “has an American male fiction writer written so ingeniously, so beautifully, so heartbreakingly about the pain and sweetness of domestic life.''
 His acclaimed new novel, The Throwback Special, was serialized in The Paris Review.
 The book follows 22 men who meet each year to reenact the 1985 Joe Theisman football injury.
 Bachelder was awarded the prestigious Terry Southern prize this year.
 He received an MFA in fiction from the University of Florida and taught at New Mexico State, Colorado College, and the University of Massachusetts before joining the Creative Writing faculty of the University of Cincinnati in 2011.
 Photo: Camille Stallings.

-Ron Briggs is Assistant Professor of Spanish and Latin American Cultures at Barnard College and teaches undergraduate courses there and graduate seminars at Columbia University.
+Ron Briggs is Associate Professor of Spanish and Latin American Cultures at Barnard College and teaches undergraduate courses there and graduate seminars at Columbia University.
 A specialist in the literature and culture of Latin America, he has published essays and reviews in Studies in Travel Writing, Dieciocho, Journal of Spanish Cultural Studies and other scholarly journals.
 His first book, Tropes of Enlightenment in the Age of Bolívar: Simón Rodríguez and the American Essay at Revolution, was published in 2010 by Vanderbilt University Press; he has a second on the evolution of the social novel forthcoming from Vanderbilt in 2017.
 Briggs graduated from Sewanee with a BA in English and Spanish.
 He earned his MA at Middlebury College and his PhD at New York University.

 Virginia Ottley Craighill has been teaching at Sewanee since 2001 and is also a graduate of the University of the South (C’82), the University of Georgia, and the University of Texas at Austin.
 Her interests range from 19th century and modern American literature to literary journalism, creative non-fiction, and women’s literature.